 Two main things are happening as you work through the GAPS diet:

-- You’re healing the digestive tract.
+- You’re rebuilding the digestive tract.
 This is stopping it from being a source of toxicity, and helping it become a source of nourishment, as it should be.

 - The body is being detoxified, safely and gently.

-When this happens, just remember that it’s a good thing, and that the GAPS diet is doing its work.
-Just keep plugging away and stick with it.
-Once the healing crisis is over, you’ll very likely feel even better than you did before!
+She says to just keep plugging away and stick with it.
+Once the die off is over, you’ll very likely feel even better than you did before!

-There are ways to make a healing crisis or die off reaction go faster, and to relieve the symptoms associated with it.
-We’ll cover those in another episode as well.
+There are ways to make a die off reaction go faster, and to relieve the symptoms associated with it.
+I’ve used epsom salt baths for this.
+Slowing down with fermented food has been helpful for me if I felt any die off symptoms, too.

 So what will we eat?